Czech presidential candidate Babis cleared in fraud case | Politics

 A Czech court on Monday acquitted former prime minister Andrej Babis of alleged fraud in securing EU subsidies, improving the billionaire's prospects in a presidential election this week in which he is among the favourites.
 The prosecution had sought a suspended jail term and a fine, accusing Babis of hiding his ownership of one firm 15 years ago to illegally tap 2 million euros ($2.1 million) of European Union funds to build a leisure and conference centre near the capital Prague.

-Prague Municipal Court judge Jan Sott said it had not been proven that what Babis and one of his managers did was a crime.
-The state attorney can appeal the decision.
+Prague Municipal Court judge Jan Sott said it had not been proven that what Babis and one of his managers did was a crime, as the court was convinced there was no intention to create a fiction in order to receive the subsidy.
+The state attorney is considering an appeal.
 Babis, who denied any wrongdoing, welcomed the verdict.

 His businesses receive millions of euros in EU subsidies every year under the bloc's agricultural policy in addition to subsidies for investment projects.
 Babis was finance minister in 2014-2017 and prime minister in 2017-2021.
 A centre-right coalition unseated him in 2021 despite his centrist ANO party winning more seats in parliament than any of its rivals.

-THREE-WAY RACE Babis is in a race with independent rivals Petr Pavel and Danuse Nerudova for the presidency, opinion polls have shown.
+THREE-WAY RACE Babis is in a race with independent rivals Petr Pavel and Danuse Nerudova - both backed by the current centre-right government - for the presidency, opinion polls have shown.

 No candidate is expected to win outright in the first round, which takes place on Friday and Saturday, meaning a run-off round between the two top candidates would follow on Jan 27-28.
 Polls have projected Babis losing in the second round to either of the other two leading candidates.